uChip/RFM69W_BOB/README.md

 	D2	<--	IRQ
 		<--	3V3

 Hookup of the breakout board to 3.3V Arduino SPI connection.
-On PCB populate radio, C2 and C4 only.
+On PCB populate only radio, C2 and C4.
+Short solder jumpers.

 	Arduino	RFM69W BOB
 	NC	 	5V